 Cons

-- Expensive: Quartzite countertops can be expensive for some since it’s natural and popular.
+• Expensive: White Quartzite countertops can be expensive for some since it’s natural and popular.
 Depending on the stone’s quarry location and quality, it can be a pricey investment for any project.

 Which is More Expensive Quartz or Quartzite?

 If we compare quartzite vs quartz prices, they’re quite similar.
 But quartzite is priced a little higher.
 The major reason behind this is that quartzite is a custom-cut natural stone.
 It is cut using a diamond blade which is an expensive procedure.
-While quartz is poured into a mold and manufactured into custom slab size as per need.
+Whereas manufactured quartz countertops are poured into a mold and manufactured into custom slab size as per need.

 Which is Better Quartz or Quartzite?